 BEFORE You Adopt A Shelter/Homeless Dog!

 REALITY FM TIME:

-Too many people are in love with the romantic Hollywood idea of nobly saving a dog from a terrible life in a cage at a horrible dog shelter or from an uncertain life on the streets.
+Too many people are in love with the romantic Hollywood idea of nobly saving a dog from an uncertain life on the streets or a terrible existence in a tiny dog shelter cage:

 Often, many people adopt such a dog but then quickly find the whole responsibility of dog ownership too much to handle, the sacrifice too large, the infringements on their lifestyle too great and start to resent the dog.

-In such cases, the confused animal is then handed back to the shelter or abandoned somewhere.
+In such cases, the confused animal is then handed back to the shelter or worse, abandoned somewhere.